Airport security repercussions due to the September 11 attacks: Identification checks

 On September 11, some hijackers lacked proper identification, yet they were allowed to board due to being on domestic aircraft.
-After 9/11, all passengers 18 years or older in the United States must now have valid government-issued photo ID in order to fly.
+After 9/11, all passengers 18 years or older in the U.S. must now have valid government-issued photo ID in order to fly.
 Airports may check the ID of any passenger (and staff member) at any time to ensure the details on the ID match those on the printed boarding pass.
 Only under exceptional circumstances may an individual fly without a valid ID.
 If approved for flying without an ID, the individual will be subject to extra screening of their person and their carry-on items.
 TSA does not have the capability to conduct background checks on passengers at checkpoints.
 Sensitive areas in airports, including airport ramps and operational spaces, are restricted from the general public.
 Called a SIDA (Security Identification Display Area) in the U.S., these spaces require special qualifications to enter.
+Non-passengers can also no longer meet passengers at their gate inside the terminal, but rather must wait on the other side of the TSA security check.

 A European Union regulation demanded airlines make sure that the individual boarding the aircraft is the same individual who checked in his or her luggage; this was implemented by verifying an individual's identification both at luggage check-in and when boarding.

 Some countries also fingerprint travellers or use retina and iris scanning to help detect potential criminals, although this is predominantly in relation to detection of immigration violations by inbound passengers rather than security checking of outbound passengers.